VCGithubCode/discover-diwali/README.md

 # Future Adding
 *<span style="color: blue;">[Back to Content](#content)</span>*
 # Deployment
 Vercel was used for deployment.
-Please visit the [Diwali Discovery](https://diwali-discovery.vercel.app) website.
+Please visit the [Diwali Discovery](https://discover-diwali.vercel.app/) website.

 *<span style="color: blue;">[Back to Content](#content)</span>*

+# Accessibility

+ The team carried forward accessibility features from our last hackathon in this project.
+We included a high-contrast color mode to improve readability for visually impaired users and added an option to enable a dyslexic-friendly font, ensuring a more inclusive experience for individuals with reading difficulties.
+These features reflect our commitment to making the platform accessible and enjoyable for everyone.

 # Team
 Here is the hackathon team page: [Hackathon Team](https://hackathon.codeinstitute.net/teams/493/)